useintegrate/.github/profile/README.md

 ## Who we are and what are doing

-We, Intervate; helps in unifying multiple payment gateways to your product backend seamlessly.
+We, Integrate; helps in unifying multiple payment gateways to your product backend seamlessly.

 ## Supported Payment Gateways
 - Paystack